 The detailed timings are shown below for I{DD7} .
-Where general I{DD} parameters in Table 8 (page 26) conflict with pattern requirements of Table 9, then Table 9 requirements take precedence.
+Changes will be required if timing parameter changes are made to the specification.
+Where general I{DD} parameters in Table 8 conflict with pattern requirements of Table 9 (page 27), then Table 9 requirements take precedence.